Monotone Lagrangians in cotangent bundles of spheres: Wrapped Fukaya categories

 where $\alpha,\beta\in \K_{R,0}$ and the matrix represents an endomorphism of the fiber of $E$ at the minimum of the auxiliary perfect Morse function on $S^n$.

-\item $\W^{\Z/2\Z}_{\mon}(T^*S^n;\K_R)$ is an extension of $\W^{\Z/2\Z}(T^*S^n;\K_R)$, allowing all closed monotone Lagrangians.
+\item $\W^{\Z/2\Z}_{\mon}(T^*S^n;\K_R)$ is an extension of $\W^{\Z/2\Z}(T^*S^n;\K_R)$, including closed monotone Lagrangians.
 The objects are equipped with orientations and spin structures, and are $\Z/2\Z$-graded.
 We also equip monotone Lagrangians with unitary rank 1 local systems over $\K_R$.
 The construction of the monotone wrapped Fukaya category is given in \cite{RitterSmith}.
-Their results also imply that the monotone wrapped Fukaya category of a cotangent bundle is generated by a cotangent fiber.
 See also \cite{SheridanFano} for a definition of the monotone Fukaya category in a closed setting.

 \item $\F^{\Z/2\Z}_{\mon}(T^*S^n;\K_R)$ is the full subcategory of $\W^{\Z/2\Z}_{\mon}(T^*S^n;\K_R)$ containing only those objects whose underlying Lagrangians are closed. \end{itemize}